Publications & documents

 The chart below shows the current leg flagging colour scheme used in the EAAF.
 You can click on the link below to download a copy of the chart or check out the EAAFP website for more information.

-Below is a list of the five most recent research papers from produced using VWSG data and / or resulting from collaborations with VWSG members.
+Below is a list of the five recent research papers from produced using VWSG data and / or resulting from collaborations with VWSG members.
 If there are VWSG publications missing from this list, please email us.

 Society for Conservation Biology Twitter Conference #scbmelb20 (30-31 July 2020)